ilvar/mx-puppet-xmpp/README.md

     ```
     npm run start
     ```
-*   Start a direct chat with the bot user (`@_skypepuppet_bot:domain.tld` unless you changed the config).
+*   Start a direct chat with the bot user (`@_xmpppuppet_bot:domain.tld` unless you changed the config).
     (Give it some time after the invite, it'll join after a minute maybe.)
-*   Get your Skype username and password as below, and tell the bot user to link your skype account:
+*   Get your Xmpp username and password as below, and tell the bot user to link your xmpp account:
     ```
     link <username> <password>
     ```